dorntrevor7/Mysql-Employee-Tracker/README.md

 my business and etc to manage throughout my busy day.
 ```

-The following picture is representing the terminal window thats diplayed:
+The following video is representing the terminal window thats diplayed:

 ![Video of terminal using the app](./imgs/mysqlemployeeFinal.gif)